ascholerChemeketa/cs160Reader/_sources/Algorithms/SearchBigO.rst

     ===============================     ===============================     ===============================

-Note that in terms of Big-O, :math:`f(n) = \frac{n}{2}` is the same as :math:`f(n) = n` - they are both linear functions.
+Note that in terms of Big-O :math:`f(n) = \frac{n}{2}` is the same as :math:`f(n) = n` - they are both linear functions.
 While it is true that in the best case, the algorithm takes 1 unit of time regardless of the number of papers, we can't count on always having the one we want at the top of the pile.
 Basing our rating of this algorithm on this rare exception would be misleading.
 So instead we will say Linear Search is :math:`O(n)`.
 Kind of makes sense that linear search is a linear algorithm!

 .. important::
     **Linear Search** is :math:`O(n)` - **Linear**